 - Have a clear policy on discrimination

-Our team at Ubeya strives to create a better work experience for all shift-based employees and employers working with our solution, even during these strange times.
-Check out our special offer for businesses looking to work better and smarter during the pandemic here.
+Our team at Ubeya constantly strives to create a better work experience for all employees and employers working with our solution, during and despite these strange times.